-(w) New accounting standards and interpretations
+(v) New accounting standards and interpretations

-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2010 reporting periods.
-The Group's assessment of the impact of these new standards and interpretations is set out below.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2011 reporting periods.
+The Group's has not adopted these new standards and interpretations and is it is not expected that their adoption will have a material impact on future financial statements.